hawkwynd/osc-audit/oc-audit/README.md

 The notification screen, telling the visitor to check thier email for the password.

 ![alt screenshot](screenshots/sc-login.6.png)
-The email the visitor recieves for the password
+The email the visitor recieves for the password.